Collecting Disability Benefits for Multiple Sclerosis and Parkinson’s Disease

 Approval or Denial of Your Disability Claim

 The first step for a Disability Examiner is to find if you are working at a substantial gainful activity (SGA) level.
-For 2017, this means you are earning at least $1,170 gross wages per month or are self-employed earning $1,170 net profit and/or working eighty hours per month.
+For 2019, this means you are earning at least $1,220 gross wages per month or are self-employed earning $2,040 net profit or during your first two years of disability are working eighty hours per month.
 If you are, your claim will receive a technical denial.
 However, it is important to note that the dollar amount considered in the SGA evaluation is your earnings after they have been reduced by any Impairment-Related Work Expenses (IRWE’s), which include but are not limited to medical treatments and medication for your disabling conditions.

 If you are earning less than the SGA, the examiner will review your medical history.
 This is a crucial step.
 Make certain your medical records are complete and all your diagnostic tests, spinal tap results, laboratory results, treatment plan, and medications are in file as well as your body’s response to the treatment.
 Also needed is a description of each symptom—how frequently it occurs, how long it lasts, and how intense it is.
 A narrative of each symptom should include a statement of how it influenced your activities including any attempts to work during your day.